My Site: Google Maps | Library Consulting | Publishing | Solomon Island | Wireless

 In 1980s, Dwight Walker went with Wynnum Baptist to do a short-term mission to APCM (Asia Pacific Christian Mission, later Pioneers) at Mougulu, Western Province with Tom Hoey and built a school at the Fuma.
 He flew on MAF from Mt Hagen to Mougulu with Roy Hoey who was later killed in a plane crash.
 This had an impact on him re Bible translation and Christian missionary work.
 Tom later finished translating the Bible into Bedamuni (Biami tribe) and Dwight saw it in around 2010 in Brisbane.

+WIFI and location database in Google Maps was developed by Dwight Walker.
 Around 2010, Dwight Walker mapped Mougulu and other mission stations on Google Maps, using PNG census statistics to draw him to the existence of Mougulu on Google Maps.

 In Dec 2015 in Brisbane, Dwight Walker met an ex PNG policeman who informed him of police brutality being rife with very few being charged or sentenced for murdering civilians.
 He said AFP were only training PNG police.